Generic Name: conivaptan hydrochloride

 Conivaptan hydrochloride is a white to off-white or pale orange-white powder that is very slightly soluble in water (0.15 mg/mL at 23° C).
 Conivaptan hydrochloride injection is supplied as a sterile premixed solution with dextrose in a flexible plastic container.

-Each container contains a clear, colorless, sterile, non-pyrogenic solution of conivaptan hydrochloride in dextrose.
+Each container contains a clear, colorless, sterile, non-pyrogenic solution of conivaptan hydrochloride in dextrose injection for intravenous use.
 Each 100 mL, single-use premixed INTRAVIA Container contains 20 mg of conivaptan hydrochloride and 5 g of Dextrose Hydrous, USP.
 Lactic Acid, USP is added for pH adjustment to pH 3.4 to 3.8.
 The flexible plastic container is fabricated from a specially designed multilayer plastic (PL 2408).
 Solutions in contact with the plastic container leach out certain of the chemical components from the plastic in very small amounts; however, biological testing was supportive of the safety of the plastic container materials.
 The flexible container has a foil overwrap.
-Water can permeate the plastic into the overwrap, but the amount is insufficient to significantly affect the premixed solution.
+Water can permeate the plastic into the overwrap, but the amount is insufficient to affect the premixed solution significantly.

 Vaprisol - Clinical Pharmacology